Department of Amazonas (Peru): Folklore

 The folklore of Amazonas is not as varied as in other departments of Peru.

 The profusion of dances, songs and clothing is not seen in here, like in Puno or Cuzco.
 Its folklore is nourished from legends and stories in which mystery and inexplicable things are always present.
 Towns, lagoons, hills, religious images, always have an origin that violates in an invariable way the rules of logic or biology.

-For example, if you ask people about the lake Quchakunka (Cochaconga) they will say that it is enchanted.
-They say it has the "form of a neck" and that with the smallest noise provoked by an animal or the scream of a person, there will be a tremendous thunderstorm in which an enormous monster will appear in the shape of cow.
+For example, if you ask people about the lake Quchakunka (Cochaconga) they will say that it is enchanted. it has the "form of a neck" and that with the smallest noise provoked by an animal or the scream of a person, there will be a tremendous thunderstorm in which an enormous monster will appear in the shape of cow.
 This monster will become mad with the strangers.
 That's why, whoever passes by this remote place, does it with maximum precautions for not altering the local silence.

 To give accommodation to travelers is an elementary norm of good behaviour with people.
 To deny it can provoke the most tremendous evil on the selfish person.
 An irrefutable evidence is the marsh of Mono Muerto (Dead Monkey's marsh), in the Huambo District (Rodríguez de Mendoza Province).
 A dramatic story that people tell, with more or less details, but with the same respect.

 A very rich man was living in his house.
 The marsh was a part of his estate, in which he was happy and lacking of nothing, until the day a traveler asked him for home and he denied it to him.
 A witch doctor of the surroundings, who found out about the attitude of the wealthy neighbor, entrusted that all the curses fell on him.
 All his goods disappeared and his grounds became a stinking marsh.